outlearn-content/angular/modules/directive.md

 1. Strip `x-` and `data-` from the front of the element/attributes.
 2. Convert the `:`, `-`, or `_`-delimited name to `camelCase`.

-For example, the following forms are all equivalent and match the directive:
+For example, the following forms are all equivalent and match the ngBind directive:

 _Example file_: `index.html`